 In the old days you would make a separate page or post for each of those terms.
 Now, it’s much better and much more natural to make one page for men and one page for women.

-The page for men would use both mens tennis shoes and tennis shoes for men.
-The page for women would use both tennis shoes for women and womens tennis shoes.
+The page for men would use both mens tennis shoes (men's tennis shoes) and tennis shoes for men.
+The page for women would use both tennis shoes for women and womens tennis shoes (women's tennis shoes).

 Don’t worry too much about where and how often to use the variations for now, as that will be covered in the Headings and Content and Copy sections.
 Just remember to find as many variations of similar keyword phrasings as possible and sprinkle them throughout your content.